tfuxu/Halftone/README.md

 ## How to build?

 ### GNOME Builder:
-This is the easiest way of building Pixely if you want to build it as a Flatpak package.
+This is the easiest way of building Halftone if you want to build it as a Flatpak package.
 Highly recommended, but probably not for everyone, as GNOME Builder and Flatpak can be quite resource hungry.

 1. Download [GNOME Builder](https://flathub.org/apps/details/org.gnome.Builder).
-2. In Builder, click the _Clone Repository_ button at the bottom, using `https://github.com/tfuxu/Pixely.git` as the URL.
+2. In Builder, click the _Clone Repository_ button at the bottom, using `https://github.com/tfuxu/Halftone.git` as the URL.
 3. Click the _Build_ button at the top once the project is loaded.

 ### Flatpak Builder: